barry-ha/Audio_QSPI/README.md

    - Griduino kits are available, https://www.griduino.com.

 ## Using SPI Flash Memory
-One of the best features of Adafruit's "Express" boards is a small SPI flash memory chip built into the board.
+One of the best features of Adafruit's "Express" boards is a 2MB SPI flash memory chip built into the board.
 This memory can be used for almost any purpose like storing data files, Python code, and more.
 Think of it like a little SD card that is always connected to the board, and in fact with Arduino you can access the memory using a library that is very similar to the [Arduino SD card library](https://www.arduino.cc/en/reference/SD).
 You can even read and write files that CircuitPython stores on the flash chip.

-We will rely on compatibility with CircuitPy to help us copy files from Windows into flash memory so they can be used by Arduino IDE programs.
+We will rely on compatibility with CircuitPython to help us copy files from Windows into flash memory so they can be used by Arduino IDE programs.

 1. To write Arduino IDE programs that will use flash memory you'll need to install the [Adafruit SPI Flash Memory library](https://github.com/adafruit/Adafruit_SPIFlash) in the Arduino IDE.